Salvage Nodal Radiation Shows Tolerability, Low Toxicity in Prostate Cancer

 Survival outcomes revealed that 96% of patients were alive at data cutoff, with 1 castration-resistant prostate cancer-related death observed, and 2 non-prostate cancer deaths occurring due to myocardial infarction and Alzheimer’s disease, respectively.

 Results from the analysis revealed that after a median follow-up of 24.7 months (95% CI, 22.2-27.5) among 82 patients treated with SNRT, 1 grade 2 genitourinary (GU) toxicity occurred—an instance of noninfective cystitis—as well as 5 grade 2 gastrointestinal (GI) toxicities mostly consisting of diarrhea.
-Additionally, 1 late grade 3 GU toxicity occurred, as well as 1 grade 2 GI toxicity.
+Additionally, 1 late grade 3 GU toxicity occurred as well as 1 grade 2 GI toxicity.

-Survival outcomes revealed that 96% (n = 79) of patients were alive at data cutoff, with 1 castration-resistant prostate cancer-related death observed, and 2 non-prostate cancer deaths occurring due to myocardial infarction and Alzheimer’s disease, respectively.
+Survival outcomes revealed that 96% (n = 79) of patients were alive at data cutoff, with 1 castration-resistant prostate cancer–related death observed and 2 non–prostate cancer deaths occurring due to myocardial infarction and Alzheimer disease, respectively.
 Furthermore, the median progression-free survival (PFS) was 35.6 months (95% CI, 32.6-63.7), with a greater proportion of patients with a Gleason sum of 6 to 7 free from progression vs those with a Gleason sum of 8 to 10.

 “SNRT was well tolerated, with low toxicity and favorable early PFS.
-Advances in molecular imaging, such as PSMA PET, have made it possible to detect nodal recurrence at low prostate-specific membrane antigen [PSMA] levels, helping guide targeted salvage approaches,” Maheen A. Ansari, BS, research data coordinator in the Division of Radiation Oncology at MD Anderson Cancer Center, wrote in the presentation with study coninvestigators.1 “These findings support SNRT as a viable treatment for recurrent [prostate cancer] and are in line with findings from the PEACE-V (STORM) trial [NCT03569241], which showed benefit of [metastasis-directed therapy] in oligorecurrent disease.”2
+Advances in molecular imaging, such as PSMA [prostate-specific membrane antigen] PET, have made it possible to detect nodal recurrence at low prostate-specific membrane antigen levels, helping guide targeted salvage approaches,” Maheen A. Ansari, BS, research data coordinator in the Division of Radiation Oncology at MD Anderson Cancer Center, wrote in the presentation with study coninvestigators.1 “These findings support SNRT as a viable treatment for recurrent [prostate cancer] and are in line with findings from the PEACE-V (STORM) trial [NCT03569241], which showed benefit of [metastasis-directed therapy] in oligorecurrent disease.”2

 The analysis included patients treated with SNRT between December 2018 and December 2024 for prostate cancer after having received prior radiotherapy.
-SNRT was delivered via volumetric modulated arc therapy, intensity-modulated radiation therapy, stereotactic body radiation therapy, or intensity modulated proton therapy to PSMA/fluciclovine avid- or biopsy-positive nodes.
+SNRT was delivered via volumetric modulated arc therapy, intensity-modulated radiation therapy, stereotactic body radiation therapy, or intensity-modulated proton therapy to PSMA/fluciclovine-avid or biopsy-positive nodes.
 Additionally, concomitant androgen deprivation therapy was given to 95% of patients.

-Among patients treated on the study, the median age was 69 years (IQR, 65-74), and most patients had a histological confirmation of prostate cancer.
-A total of 70% of patients underwent prior radical prostatectomy, the median PSA level at diagnosis was 8.9 ng/ml (IQR, 5.7-16), and the most common initial diagnosis stages included T3a (22%), T1c (22%), T3b (16%), and T2b (10%).
-Additionally, most patients had N0 disease (75%), high (48%) or unfavorable intermediate risk disease (27%), and had undergone imaging with PSMA or fluciclovine PET (93%).
+Among patients treated in the study, the median age was 69 years (IQR, 65-74), and most patients had a histological confirmation of prostate cancer.
+A total of 70% of patients underwent prior radical prostatectomy, the median PSA level at diagnosis was 8.9 ng/ml (IQR, 5.7-16.0), and the most common initial diagnosis stages included T3a (22%), T1c (22%), T3b (16%), and T2b (10%).
+Additionally, most patients had N0 disease (75%) and high- (48%) or unfavorable intermediate-risk disease (27%) and had undergone imaging with PSMA or fluciclovine PET (93%).

 The primary end point of the study was PFS, defined as from the initiation of SNRT to disease progression on imaging or last follow-up.
 Secondary end points included the incidence of GU/GI toxicities and prostate cancer–related mortality.